Calanthe/Calanthe.github.io/_drafts/2016-09-29-buggy-snake.markdown

 };
 ~~~

-Each cells are drawn as a 16 pixels with additional empty spacing in a standard mode.
+Each cell is drawn as *16 pixels* with additional empty spacing in a standard mode.
 The TRON mode looks little more futuristic, that's why there is no space between cells.
 After setting the pixel's width and spacing values, we just go through each of the pixels and draw them on canvas with a standard `ctx.fillRect` method.

-Introducing `pixels` and `board` array helped us implementing collision checking much easier and faster.
+Introducing `pixels` and `board` array made implementing collision checking much easier and faster.
-Before refactor the collision checking with walls looked like this:
+Before the refactor the collision checking with walls looked like this:

 ~~~js
 Snake.Game.ifCollided = function(snakeX, snakeY, walls) {